Ries0703/Estate-Management-System/README.md

 ### - Nguyen Huu Hoang Hai Anh - 20226010

 ## Introduction
-An estate management application developed using Java 8, Spring Boot, SpringMVC, Spring Data JPA, and Spring Data Security.
+An estate management application developed using Java 8, Spring Boot, SpringMVC, Spring Data JPA, and Spring Security.
 Object-Oriented Programming principles are used to design the Backend.

 Main users roles:
 - Staff